erickson-figueroa/ai-real-estate-app/README.md

     - psql -h localhost -d homelistings -U dbadmin;

  7. Create the listings table:
-    - Run the datasets_import.py and it will create and isert the data.
+    - Run the <b>datasets_import.py</b> and it will create the table and insert the data.
-    - If you receive any error, you can createthe table manually as following:
+    - If you receive any errors, you can create the table manually as follows:

     CREATE TABLE IF NOT EXISTS homelistings ( id BIGINT PRIMARY KEY NOT NULL,